 - Text (third page, after title page and abstract and continuing up to "Acknowledgments")

 Text should be organized as follows: Introduction, Patients and Methods (or Material and Methods), Results, and Comment.

-Journal abbreviations should conform to those used in Index Medicus.
-The style and punctuation of the references should follow the formats outlined in the examples below:
+Journal abbreviations should conform to those used in PubMed.
+The style and punctuation of the references should follow AMA (please see the formats outlined in the examples below):

 (List all authors if 6 or fewer; otherwise list first 3 and add "et al.")

 Gross SS, Aisaka K, Jaffe EA, et al. Nitric oxide synthesis.
 In: Levi R, Griffith OW, eds.
 Biochemistry Basics.
 New York, NY: Biopub Inc.; 1990:131-158.

 Health Care Financing Administration.
 1996 statistics at a glance.
 Available at: http://www.hcfa.gov/stats/stathili.htm.
 Accessed December 2, 1996.

 For best results, Tables should be created using the Table tool in a Word document.
 Limit one table per page.
 Each table should be numbered (Arabic) and have a title above.
 Legends and explanatory notes should be placed below the table.
 Abbreviations used in the table follow the legend in alphabetic order.
 Lower case letter superscripts beginning with "a" and following in alphabetic order are used for notations regarding statistics.
 For P values less than .001, report as "P < .001"; for P values between .001 and .01, report the value to the nearest thousandth; for P values greater than or equal to .01, report the value to the nearest hundredth; and for P values greater than .99, report as "P > .99."
 Do not list NS ("not significant") for any values.
 Tables should be self-explanatory, and tabulated data should not be duplicated in the text or illustrations.
 Tables must be submitted as part of the text file and not as illustrations.